anikod/rsschool-cv/cv.md

 ----
 ### Introduction.

-I am a person who looks for new opportinities in IT-sphere, especially in programming and front-end developing.
+I am a person who is looking for new opportinities in IT-sphere, especially in programming and front-end developing.
 I have a backround in systems administration.
 Now I'm trying to switch to another IT area with an [RS School 2020Q1](http://rs.school) course.

 ### Professional Experience